-Hopewell Rosenwald School — Clarks Hill, South Carolina
+Hopewell School and Church — Clarks Hill, South Carolina

 Hopewell Rosenwald School was built in 1926 to serve the black students of Clarks Hill during the era of racial segregation.
-Between 1917 and 1932, over 5,000 schools were constructed in the rural South to educate African-American children.
-They were called Rosenwald Schools in honor of Julius Rosenwald, then-president of Sears and Roebuck, who provided funds to assist in their construction.
+Between 1917 and 1932, nearly 500 schools were constructed in South Carolina to educate African-American children.
+Called Rosenwald Schools, they were named in honor of Julius Rosenwald, then-president of Sears and Roebuck, who helped provide funds to assist in their construction.
 Though the area now known as McCormick County had boasted two well-known and long-established schools for several generations – John de la Howe School and Willington Academy – they served white children only.
 No local schools for black students existed until the years following the Civil War.

 The Hopewell Rosenwald School, built in 1926, is significant in the areas of education, African American heritage, and architecture.
 Hopewell is a One Teacher Community Plan school, embodying the distinctive architectural characteristics that fall under the guidelines set out by the Julius Rosenwald School Building Program from 1913 to 1932.
 Though it appears from the exterior to be a one room school house, inside are two smaller rooms and one large room.
 The larger space was reserved as the class room.
 Hopewell was built, along with one other Rosenwald school in McCormick County, at a cost of $400 per school.
 Hopewell is the only Rosenwald School remaining in the county.